virtuozzo/cloudscripting-docs/docs/reference/placeholders.md

 # Placeholders
 Cloud Scripting supports a list of placeholders that can be used in any section of the manifest file (if the section isn't strictly limited with its content).
-The executor makes attempt to resolve all placeholders on the package installation stage.
+The executor makes an attempt to resolve all placeholders on the package installation stage.
 If it's not possible, placeholder will be unresolved and displayed in the text as is (e.g. ${placeholder}).

 !!! note
     To output all available placeholders you can use the special placeholder: `${placeholders}`.
 See [Troubleshooting](/troubleshooting/) for more info.

 ## Environment Placeholders